Updated on 23 Jan. 2019

 - A base composing DNA or RNA, nucleoside which is a combination of base and sugar.

-The following substances will also be exempted from registration or reporting after submission of application for confirmation of exemption from registration, etc. to the Korea Environment Corporation via the Chemical Substance Information Processing System before manufacturing or importing:
+The following substances will also be exempted from registration or notification after obtaining confirmation of exemption from registration.
+Application for confirmation of exemption from registration shall be made via the Chemical Substance Information Processing System before manufacturing or importing:

 - Reagents for test, research or inspection; or